Jim Fiore: Dartmouth College and Princeton University

-Stony Brook (2003–2013)
+Stony Brook University

-On July 23, 2003, Fiore was named Director of Athletics at Stony Brook University at the age of 34.
-He succeeded Richard Laskowski, who had served as Stony Brook's athletic director and dean of physical education since 1993 and presided over the school's transition from NCAA Division III to Division I before stepping down in 2003.
+On July 23, 2003, Fiore was named director of athletics at Stony Brook University at the age of 34.
+He succeeded Richard Laskowski, who served as Stony Brook's athletic director and dean of physical education since 1993 and presided over the school's transition from NCAA Division III to Division I before stepping down in 2003.

 The Stony Brook athletic program blossomed under Fiore.
 At the time of his arrival, Stony Brook had less than 300 annual donors, and the largest single donation was $100,000.
 By 2012, Stony Brook had 1,300 annual donors and secured a $4.3 million donation by billionaire alumnus Glenn Dubin for a 8,000-square foot weight facility.
 Fiore led efforts to found the Spirit of Stony Brook Marching Band, offer the FCS maximum number of scholarships for football, hiring academic sports staff, extending campus dining hall hours and aggressively fundraising the university's alumni base.
 Stony Brook won 22 conference championships with Fiore at the helm from 2003 to 2012.

 Minnesota Twins pitcher Joe Nathan, a Stony Brook alumnus, donated $500,000 for the Seawolves' new baseball field, Joe Nathan Field, which opened in 2011.
 A $21.1 million renovation of the Stony Brook University Arena was also secured.

 Fiore referred to his "AD" job as short for "advanced dreamer".
 He declared that Stony Brook's academics were on par with Big Ten Conference schools and in 2010, believed that Stony Brook would be on pace to become a Big Ten member in 25–30 years with FBS football and committed state support.

 Stony Brook played its first FBS/Division I-A opponent, South Florida, in 2010.
 Under Fiore, Stony Brook's baseball team reached the College World Series in 2012, becoming the first Northeast school to do so since 1986.